functionaldude/realtime-chat/README.md

 - [User Database](USER_DATABASE.md) for storing user data
 - [Chat Database](CHAT_DATABASE.md) for storing messages and channels

-These can be on the same physical 3-node replica set or different ones, depending on the load.
+These can be on the same physical 3-node replica set or different one, depending on the load.
-Sharding is also possible to distribute the load.
+Sharding is also recommended to distribute the load.

 Redis is only used for pub/sub to notify other server instances of [changes in a channel](MESSAGING_SERVICE.md#channel-changes).
 Sharding is also possible, but most probably not necessary.